wilsonsilva80/neighboorhood-map/README.md

 * Filter through the places
 * Markers appear on screen accordingly your filter
 * Clicking on the marker display the location address
+* Offline First capabilities come as default in `create-react-app` and are available at the `production build`.

 ## Dependencies